Willyfrog/pypas/README.md

     python pypaste.py

 # Notice

-    runing flask as is is not recommended for
+    runing flask as is is not recommended for production, but pypas as is is not recommended to be exposed to the public.